-MABRs (or membrane aeration bioreactors to you and me)
+MABRs (or membrane-aerated biofilm reactors to you and me)

 Simon Judd has over 30 years’ post-doctorate experience in all aspects of water and wastewater treatment technology, both in academic and industrial R&D. He has (co-)authored six book titles and over 200 peer-reviewed publications in water and wastewater treatment.

-The membrane aeration bioreactor (MABR) seems to be the new kid on the block, with just a few commercial technologies around and, it seems, just one or two full-scale installations (though there have been large-scale demonstration trials).
+The membrane-aerated biofilm reactor (MABR) seems to be the new kid on the block, with just a few commercial technologies around and, it seems, just one or two full-scale installations (though there have been large-scale demonstration trials).

 Except that it really isn't that new.
 The term 'MABR' was first introduced around 20 years ago by Mike Semmens of the University of Minnesota.
 The large body of research on 'regular' aerobic, and subsequently anaerobic, MBRs at Cranfield University was actually preceded by a collaborative research programme on MABRs between Tom Stephenson of Cranfield and Semmens in the early 1990s.